AmreetaSengupta/Embedded-Interface-Design/Project 2/README.md

   - npm –v (Returns the version of npm installed with node.js)
 - Run the following command to setup MYSQL for node.js:

-- Run the following command to install DHT22 module in node.js:
-  - npm install node-dht-sensor
 - Clone the Repository to the Raspberry Pi (https://github.com/AmreetaSengupta/Embedded-Interface-Design.git)
 - Go to the folder Project 2 and run the script by typing the following: